 It can do a variety of things for the website, such as creating interactive features, and dynamic menus, opening new browser windows, and updating data directly in the browser.

 Having the advantage of being executed in the browser, or on the client-side means, the page content does not need to be refreshed for the changes to take effect.

-By now, you might think that why is there so much information in this blog and do I need to know all of these.
+By now, you might think that why is there so much information in this blog, and do I need to know all of this?
 The answer is, yes.

 The reason, I am including these here, in short, is because now you know some keywords that you can research to learn more and you can always come back to this blog or even bookmark it for future reference.

 With Front-End Libraries like Bootstrap, you will easily learn how to style your site.
 With Sass, you will learn to expand and add logic to your CSS types and finally, with React and Redux, you will learn to build powerful single-page applications.

 Sass, which stands for “Syntactically Awesome Stylesheets,” is a CSS language extension.
 It adds functionality that simple CSS does not have, making it easier to simplify and manage the style sheets for your projects.

 APIs, or Application Programming Interfaces, are programs that are written to include a set of instructions and specifications for using a particular service.
 They are typically written to make it easier for developers to use an application or to make services accessible to anyone who wants to use them.

 For example, suppose you are making a website for cooking.
 For cooking, you will need a database of recipes but you do not have the time or resources to build up a whole set of recipes.
 You can use an API that pulls data from a source providing a free/paid recipe dataset.

 Back-End Web Development – The Powerhouse of the Website